SSpzcee/Asunder-PHB/phb/md/Suna Clans.md

 (Flavor text)

-Cost: 2
+Cost: 4
-Scale: 2
+Scale: 4
-Limit: XP/1000, max of 3
+Limit: 1\+XP"/1000", max of 2

-Effects: When you first buy this Ability, you gain (Medicine Ranks/5) Chemistry points.
-Every subsequent rank in this Ability lowers the divisor by 1, so it becomes "/4" then "/3".
+Effects: When you buy this Ability, you gain (Medicine Ranks"/4") Chemistry points to craft basic chemical compounds.
+At the second rank you unlock Tier 2 Chemicals.

 You can spend a downtime action synthesizing a batch of 1 dose of a Drug by combining effects from the list of Chemicals listed below, in the same way that Poisons are made (Read the Poison Brewing section).
 Chemical effects may be taken more than once.
 Each Chemical has a Chemistry Point cost, a Ryo Cost, a Synthesis TN, and a Scale for the TN that increases it based on how many times that specific Chemical is taken past the first time.
 After choosing all the Chemicals to be combined into your Drug, up to a max Chemistry Cost of your Chemistry Points, combine their Synthesis TNs.
-This is the Total TN that you must reach by rolling Medicine, which you can roll only once per Downtime action, carrying over your previous roll's result for the next Downtime action until you have reached that TN, upon which you are considered to have successfully synthesized that batch of a Drug, and may now use it.
+This is the Total TN that you must reach by rolling Medicine, which you can roll as a Downtime action per the Crafting Rules.
+Carrying over your previous roll's result for the next Downtime action until you have reached that TN, upon which you are considered to have successfully synthesized that batch of a Drug, and may now use it.

-Each Drug applied has a Duration of 30 \+ (Medicine Ranks), and once the Duration passes, all the benefits fade away.
+Each Drug applied has a Duration of 30 \+ Medicine"/3" at the first rank and 10 \+ Medicine at the second rank.
+Once the Duration passes, all temporary effects fade away..
+Reapplication of the same drug with stack additively but while already benefiting from a drug any additional drugs of the same type will be half as effective (though they will still give their full penalties.

 #### **Testosterone**

 Chemical Point Cost: 1
 Ryo Cost: 3k Ryo
 Chemistry TN: 10
-Scale: 5
+Scale: 2

 Effects:
 This increases PDB by \+0.5.